ReGIS-org/regis-stack/docs/NewProject.rst

 `Please note that json does not support comments.
 If you want to copy and paste parts of the commented sections be sure to remove the comments.
-Also keep in mind that parts are sometimes ommitted for readability.`
+Also keep in mind that parts are sometimes omitted for readability.`

 Main Structure
 ''''''''''''''